alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 Using reinforcement learning, they learned a controller for a [Shadow Hand](https://www.shadowrobot.com/products/dexterous-hand/) that lets them solve a Rubik's Cube with reasonable success rate.
-They report a success rate of 60% for average scrambles, and 20% for the hardest possible scrambles (that require 26 quarter-face turns).
+They report a success rate of 60% for average scrambles, and 20% for the hardest possible scrambles that require 26 quarter-face turns.

 I say doing RL on the Shadow Hand platform, but really, I mean they do learning on a simulated version of the Shadow Hand, then try to get that to transfer to the real Shadow Hand with no real data.

-If you can successfully manipulate a cube, solving it isn't too hard.
-There are known search algorithms to find the sequence of turns (Kociemba's algorithm is the standard one), and they rely on Kociemba's algorithm to provide the sequence of turns, which the RL policy then executes.

-The true result here is the successful dexterous manipulation of the Rubik's Cube with the Shadow Hand.
+It's a neat dexterous manipulation result.

 Why is Dexterous Manipulation Hard?
 -----------------------------------------------------------------------

-Okay, big cavaet.
-I've worked on robotic manipulation, but I haven't worked on dexterous manipulation with hands before.
-So, maybe I'm totally off here.
-But the TL;DR answer is that hardware is terrible and simulators suck unless you spend a bunch of time improving them.
+As a general rule, robot hardware is terrible to work with, and simulators suck unless you spend a bunch of time improving them.
+This is especially true for robot hands, because they have way more degress of freedom and complexity compared to simpler grippers.

 OpenAI says they've been working on solving a Rubik's Cube since May 2017.
 It took them 2 months (May 2017 - July 2017) to solve it in simulation with a simulated hand.
 It took them 1 more year (July 2017 - July 2018) to get a real hand to manipulate a solid wooden block.
 Then, another 14 months (July 2018 - October 2019) to get to the Rubik's Cube.
-The "runs on a real robot" part is the entire reason the learning problem is difficult.
+The "runs on a real robot" part is the entire reason to care about this work.

 Wasn't This Robot Hand in the News Before?